U.S. Silica (NYSE:SLCA) Trading Down 7.8%

-Several analysts have recently commented on SLCA shares.
-Smith Barney Citigroup upgraded U.S. Silica from a “sell” rating to a “neutral” rating in a report on Tuesday, December 15th.
-B. Riley reissued a “buy” rating on shares of U.S. Silica in a research report on Friday, October 30th.
-Evercore ISI raised U.S. Silica from an “in-line” rating to an “outperform” rating in a research report on Monday, January 4th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised U.S. Silica from a “sell” rating to a “neutral” rating and upped their target price for the company from $2.50 to $7.00 in a research report on Tuesday, December 15th.
-Finally, Zacks Investment Research raised U.S. Silica from a “hold” rating to a “buy” rating and set a $7.00 target price on the stock in a research report on Monday, December 14th.
-Three equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Hold” and a consensus target price of $4.34.
+Several equities analysts have issued reports on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of U.S. Silica from a “sell” rating to a “neutral” rating and increased their price objective for the company from $2.50 to $7.00 in a report on Tuesday, December 15th.
+B. Riley reissued a “buy” rating on shares of U.S. Silica in a research note on Friday, October 30th.
+Evercore ISI raised shares of U.S. Silica from an “in-line” rating to an “outperform” rating in a research note on Monday, January 4th.
+Smith Barney Citigroup raised shares of U.S. Silica from a “sell” rating to a “neutral” rating in a research note on Tuesday, December 15th.
+Finally, Zacks Investment Research raised shares of U.S. Silica from a “hold” rating to a “buy” rating and set a $7.00 price target on the stock in a research note on Monday, December 14th.
+Three equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and four have issued a buy rating to the stock.
+U.S. Silica has an average rating of “Hold” and an average target price of $4.34.

-In other news, insider James Derek Ussery sold 14,160 shares of the stock in a transaction dated Wednesday, December 23rd.
+In other U.S. Silica news, COO Michael L. Winkler sold 6,000 shares of U.S. Silica stock in a transaction dated Thursday, December 10th.
+The shares were sold at an average price of $6.55, for a total transaction of $39,300.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider James Derek Ussery sold 14,160 shares of U.S. Silica stock in a transaction dated Wednesday, December 23rd.
 The shares were sold at an average price of $7.36, for a total transaction of $104,217.60.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, COO Michael L. Winkler sold 6,000 shares of the stock in a transaction dated Thursday, December 10th.
-The stock was sold at an average price of $6.55, for a total transaction of $39,300.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 23,160 shares of company stock worth $163,708.
-Corporate insiders own 1.90% of the company’s stock.
+Over the last quarter, insiders have sold 23,160 shares of company stock valued at $163,708.
+Company insiders own 1.90% of the company’s stock.

-Several hedge funds have recently bought and sold shares of SLCA.
-Arrowstreet Capital Limited Partnership boosted its stake in shares of U.S. Silica by 80.9% during the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 1,022,026 shares of the mining company’s stock worth $3,066,000 after acquiring an additional 457,137 shares in the last quarter.
-Morgan Stanley lifted its stake in U.S. Silica by 25.0% in the 3rd quarter.
-Morgan Stanley now owns 1,301,113 shares of the mining company’s stock valued at $3,904,000 after buying an additional 260,196 shares in the last quarter.
-Eos Management L.P. lifted its stake in U.S. Silica by 87.0% in the 3rd quarter.
-Eos Management L.P. now owns 215,000 shares of the mining company’s stock valued at $645,000 after buying an additional 100,000 shares in the last quarter.
-Squarepoint Ops LLC purchased a new position in U.S. Silica in the 3rd quarter valued at about $257,000.
-Finally, Charles Schwab Investment Management Inc. lifted its stake in U.S. Silica by 6.5% in the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 1,379,607 shares of the mining company’s stock valued at $4,139,000 after buying an additional 84,537 shares in the last quarter.
-75.67% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Guggenheim Capital LLC acquired a new stake in shares of U.S. Silica during the third quarter valued at about $48,000.
+Public Employees Retirement System of Ohio grew its holdings in shares of U.S. Silica by 30.3% in the second quarter.
+Public Employees Retirement System of Ohio now owns 14,844 shares of the mining company’s stock valued at $54,000 after purchasing an additional 3,449 shares in the last quarter.
+PNC Financial Services Group Inc. grew its holdings in shares of U.S. Silica by 402.9% in the second quarter.
+PNC Financial Services Group Inc. now owns 15,666 shares of the mining company’s stock valued at $57,000 after purchasing an additional 12,551 shares in the last quarter.
+Bank of Montreal Can grew its holdings in shares of U.S. Silica by 111.8% in the second quarter.
+Bank of Montreal Can now owns 17,643 shares of the mining company’s stock valued at $57,000 after purchasing an additional 9,312 shares in the last quarter.
+Finally, FMR LLC grew its holdings in shares of U.S. Silica by 624.3% in the first quarter.
+FMR LLC now owns 4,230 shares of the mining company’s stock valued at $73,000 after purchasing an additional 3,646 shares in the last quarter.
+Institutional investors and hedge funds own 75.67% of the company’s stock.

 About U.S. Silica (NYSE:SLCA)